• Candid Collab

-- How to Set Marketing Priorities for Your Brand/Product Launch
+• Your Brand/Product Launch: How to Set Marketing Priorities

-How to Set Marketing Priorities for Your Brand/Product Launch
+Your Brand/Product Launch: How to Set Marketing Priorities

-I’ve launched several online courses for UK-based universities such as Cambridge ICE and King’s College London, so I understand the importance of focusing your time and energy on the right things at each stage.
+What should you focus on when launching a new product or brand?
+I’ve launched several online courses for UK-based universities such as Cambridge ICE and King’s College London, so I understand the importance of focusing your time and energy on the right things at each stage of the process.
 Especially when it feels like everything is a priority!

 Here’s a quick guide to help you choose your marketing priorities: